getgrav/grav-learn/pages/2/10.grav-premium/03.mailroom/02.getting-started/doc.md

 {{ mailroom_form('newsletter') }}
 ```

 In page content, turn on Twig processing for the page (`process: twig: true` in its front matter); `mailroom_form()` is allowed in page content.
-The box has an email field, the consent sentence with a box to tick, and a **Sign me up** button.
-[Lists and signup forms](../lists-and-signup-forms) covers the options, several lists as boxes to tick, and the other ways in.
+The box has an email field, the consent sentence with a box to check, and a **Sign me up** button.
+[Lists and signup forms](../lists-and-signup-forms) covers the options, several lists as checkboxes, and the other ways in.

 ## Sign up and confirm

 1. Open a page with the box in a private window.
-2. Enter an address you can read, tick the box and press **Sign me up**.
-The box says "We have sent you a confirmation email."
+2. Enter an address you can read, check the box and press **Sign me up**.
+The fields give way to the answer: "We have sent you a confirmation email."
 3. Open the email ("Please confirm your email address for ...") and press **Yes, sign me up**.

 The confirmation page presses its own button when it loads, so you land on "You are on the list".
 Open **Subscribers** in Mailroom: you are there, subscribed, with how you joined (**Signup form**), when you agreed and the consent sentence you were shown.